-We are in pre-development, with funding from the National Equity Fund, the Youth Homelessness Innovation Fund, the Chicago Foundation for Women, Howard Brown Health, the Reva and David Logan Foundation, the W. Clement & Jessie V. Stone Foundation, and private donors.
-We worked with the Prim Lawrence Group to develop a full project summary.
+We are in pre-development, with current funding from the Chicago Foundation for Women, the Reva and David Logan Foundation, Crossroads Fund, the JUCA Fund at The Chicago Community Trust, and private donors.

-The team envisions that within 3-5 years the One Roof Chicago home will be breaking ground with a sustainable operating and funding plan for long-term success, in a process characterized at every stage by stakeholder inclusion, engagement, and investment.
+Within 3-5 years the One Roof Chicago home will be breaking ground on a site in Bronzeville, in a process characterized at every stage by stakeholder inclusion, engagement, and investment.
 On a parallel track, we will launch our workforce training program to build up our community's capacity to provide culturally-responsive eldercare.

 One Roof Chicago's development partner is Full Circle Communities, a non-profit affordable housing developer with a track record of building and managing properties for seniors and LGBTQ+ youth.
 FCC owns more than 800 units in three states, with another 250 approved or under construction.
 Together we are exploring project feasibility, including securing a site, a financing plan, and identifying the full development team.
 Our project architect is WJW Architects, P.C., specializing in affordable housing and long-term healthcare.

 We collaborated with youth powerhouse Ignite on a year-long youth-driven process to design our youth programming, and with H.O.M.E. and other community-based organizations to develop our senior programming model.